The power of honesty

 We are honest and act with integrity

-We hold ourselves to the highest standard of integrity and ethical behaviour consistent with our Code of Ethics.
+We hold ourselves to the highest standard of integrity and ethical behaviour.
+We comply with the applicable laws and regulations in the countries in which we operate.
+We avoid any transaction, act or omission that may be perceived to be illicit, illegal or irregular and that may expose Barloworld to criminal or civil liability.
 We tell the truth.
 We promise only what we can reasonably expect to deliver.
 We strive to keep our commitments.
-Our company shareholders, customers, principals, suppliers, those with whom we do business, our fellow employees and the communities in which we operate must be able to trust what we say and to believe that we will always keep our word.
+Our company shareholders, customers, principals, suppliers, those with whom we do business, our fellow employees, and the communities in which we operate must be able to trust what we say and believe that we will always keep our word.
+We chose to do business with those who share these principles and uphold similar high standards of business conduct.

 We avoid and manage conflicts and potential conflicts of interest